 • Open JSTOR Collection, Open Artstor Collection, and Shared Collection.
 The Open JSTOR Collection, the Open Artstor Collection, and Open Shared Collection Content may have terms of a Creative Commons license or other rights statement or license indicated in the copyright statement or metadata for the content and, if so, you may make whatever use those licenses or rights statements allow.
 Note: Shared Collection Contributors have the choice to select and apply a license or rights statement to their Shared Collection content as long as such license or rights statement does not impose any obligations, liability, or restrictions of any kind on JSTOR.

-To make sure JSTOR respects the permissions it receives from its contributors and to ensure the platforms and Services operate reliably without any overburden on its servers, Institutional Licensees and users may not engage in the following (unless expressly permitted by a license or rights statement for Early Journal Content, Open JSTOR Collection Content, Open Artstor Content, or Shared Collection Content):
+To make sure JSTOR respects the permissions it receives from its contributors and to ensure the JSTOR Platform and Services operate reliably without any overburden on its servers, Institutional Licensees and users may not engage in the following (unless expressly permitted by a license or rights statement for Early Journal Content, Open JSTOR Collection Content, Open Artstor Content, or Shared Collection Content):

-• use or authorize the use of the Services, JSTOR Software, or any Content for commercial purposes or gains, such as selling access to the Services, JSTOR Services, or any part of the Content.
+• use or authorize the use of the Services, JSTOR Collection Management Software, or any Content for commercial purposes or gains, such as selling access to the Services, JSTOR Services, or any part of the Content.
 For JSTOR Collection content, this does not include research that may later be incorporated into something sold, for example, a book containing academic research.
 Artstor Content may not be used in commercially distributed materials (such as works published by a scholarly or commercial press);

-• except for the Permitted Uses of sharing for collaboration or discussion or an author disseminating their own articles as described above, provide and/or authorize access to the Content or JSTOR Software to people or entities other than Authorized Users, including but not limited to by incorporating Content items into open websites or databases;
+• except for the Permitted Uses of sharing for collaboration or discussion or an author disseminating their own articles as described above, provide and/or authorize access to the Content or JSTOR Collection Management Software to people or entities other than Authorized Users, including but not limited to by incorporating Content items into open websites or databases;

 • except as explicitly stated in the Permitted Uses stated above, use Content to train large language models or other generative AI technologies;